 Flu clinic

-Winter Vaccination Programme (Flu, Pneumococcal & Shingles)
+Vaccination Programme ( Pneumococcal & Shingles)

-You can now book winter vaccination appointments across our three sites.
+You can now book vaccination appointments across our three sites.
 You will only need to book one appointment and the clinician will advise you which additional vaccines you are eligible to receive.

 Eligibility - See information below